7 Best Vegan Chocolate Recipes For Your Kids

 Method To Make The Pecan Chocolate Crust

-1. In a food processor (or a high-speed blender), add all ingredients and process until well combined.
+- Add all ingredients to a food processor (or a high-speed blender) and process until well combined.
 The crust should barely stick together.

-2. Scoop the pecan chocolate crust into the mini cheesecake pan you just grabbed.
-To firmly press it into the pan, use your fingers.
+- Scoop the pecan chocolate crust into the mini cheesecake pan you just grabbed.
+Use your fingers to press it firmly into the pan.

 Method To Make The Chocolate Filling

-1. If desired, soak cashews for ten to fifteen minutes before thoroughly rinsing.
+- If desired, soak the cashews for ten to fifteen minutes before thoroughly rinsing.
 Blend the cashews, maple syrup, vanilla, and water in a blender.
-To make it creamy, blend for a short while.
+Blend for a short while to make it creamy.

-2. Add your cacao powder and coconut oil after that.
+- After that, add the cacao powder and coconut oil.
 Blend until smooth.
-It might be necessary to scrape down the sides several times.
-To make it nice and smooth, keep blending.
+You might need to scrape down the sides several times.
+Keep blending until smooth.

-4. Place the chocolate cream cakes in the freezer to firm up for a few hours before being removed from the pan.
-This chocolate dish is delicious, with or without additional chocolate and pecans.
+- Place the chocolate cream cakes in the freezer to firm up for a few hours before removing them from the pan.
+This chocolate dish is delicious with or without additional chocolate and pecans.

 Are you looking for a brunch treat that will please everyone?
-Thanks to a mixture of applesauce and almond butter, these delectable doughnuts are created from almond flour and rice flour, making them gluten-free and oil-free.
+These delectable vegan glazed chocolate doughnuts, made from almond and rice flour, are gluten-free and oil-free, thanks to a mixture of applesauce and almond butter.

 The glaze uses full-fat coconut milk and dark chocolate rather than coconut oil and sugar.
 The vegan glazed chocolate doughnuts are the dessert you have been imagining!
 They are perfect for enjoying healthy, chocolatey, and doughnut-like foods.